Multimodal Remote Inference: System Model and Problem Formulation

-where $\mathbb{P}(Y_t, \mathbf{X}_{t-\mathbf{\Delta}(t)})$ denotes the joint stationary distribution of the target and the feature used for inference.
-The function $L$ can be quite general; we only require it to be uniformly bounded, as stated below: \begin{assumption} There exists a finite constant $M$ such that $|L(\boldsymbol{\delta})| \le M$ for all AoI vectors $\boldsymbol{\delta} \in \mathbb{Z}^2_{+}$. \end{assumption} Assumption~\ref{ass:bounded} ensures the existence of an optimal policy in our analysis; this is also practical as ML models commonly apply preprocessing techniques to keep loss bounded.
+where $\mathbb{P}_{Y_t, \mathbf{X}_{t-\boldsymbol{\delta}}}$ denotes the joint stationary distribution of the target and the feature used for inference.
+The function $L$ can be quite general, since it is related to the ML model, which can be complex.
+Throughout this paper, we assume that $L$ is uniformly bounded, as formally defined below. \begin{assumption} A function $f$ is uniformly bounded if there exists a real number $\alpha > 0$ such that $|f(\boldsymbol{x})| \le \alpha$ for all $\boldsymbol{x}$. \end{assumption} This assumption is practical, as preprocessing techniques in ML applications typically bound the inference error.
+We assume that the scheduler knows the function $L$.
+In practice, this function can be numerically estimated by calculating the average loss over the training dataset for each AoI vector.

-\textbf{Scheduling policy.} The policy $\pi$ is represented as a sequence of modality choices, i.e., $\pi \coloneq (a_0, a_1, a_2, \dots)$.
-We focus on scheduling policies that satisfy three conditions. (\romannumeral 1) \emph{Signal-agnostic}: The scheduler does not know the signal value (i.e., the feature or the target value) at any time.
-This is practical when these signals are private to the scheduler. (\romannumeral 2) \emph{Causal}: Each decision $a_n$ relies solely on the current and historical AoI (i.e., $\mathbf{\Delta}(0),\mathbf{\Delta}(1), \dots, \mathbf{\Delta}(S_n)$) (\romannumeral 3) The scheduler knows the expected inference error function.
-In practice, this function can be numerically estimated by calculating the average loss over the dataset for each AoI vector.
-Let $\Pi$ denote the set of all policies satisfying these conditions.